Fayetteville Churches & Places of Worship

 Browse by Denomination

-Fayetteville's 379 churches span 17 Christian traditions.
-Each denomination has its own history, theology, and worship style.
-Explore them below to find the tradition that resonates with you.
+Fayetteville's 980 places of worship span 53 Christian denominations and 6 other faith traditions.
+Explore them below to find the community that resonates with you.

 Non-Denominational